COMPANY

 What motivates you to get out of bed for work?

-Usually my Cat when he wants breakfast or to go outside!
-But for work, the ability to effect real change for the better to business processes and environments.
-Being able to directly improve systems and processes benefits the internal teams and clients as well and is a great motivator for getting out of bed.
+Usually my cat when he wants breakfast or to go outside!
+But for work, the ability to effect real change for business processes and environments.
+Being able to directly improve systems and processes benefits the internal teams and clients and is a great motivator for getting out of bed.

 How would you describe your day job to a child?

 I’m the Mayor of Legotown.
 We have many clients and internal teams who have houses and shops all over Legotown.
-Sometimes there are issues, like a broken door or roof, with the houses and shops and it’s my job to rebuild and repair the town.
-Other times we have new residents in Legotown, so it’s my job to build new houses or shops for them.
-And sometimes there are requests for upgrades like a 2nd story on a house and I perform those upgrades.
+Sometimes there are issues with the houses and shops – like a broken door or roof.
+It’s my job to rebuild and repair the town.
+Other times, we have new residents in Legotown, so it’s my job to build new houses or shops for them.
+Sometimes there are requests for upgrades like a 2nd story on a house and I perform those upgrades.

 READ MORE